-What To Pack For The First Ski Trip To Switzerland?
-An Essential Guide For Stress-Free Packing
+What To Pack For a Ski Trip To Switzerland?
+A Guide For Stress-Free Packing

 We hear you, our dear rookie skiers!
-That’s why we’ve compiled a 101 packing guide with 6 skiing essentials that will let you rock the slopes and stroll the resort streets in style.
+That’s why we’ve compiled a 101 packing guide with all the skiing essentials that will let you rock the slopes and stroll the resort streets in style.

 No worries, we also made it sustainable.